threefoldfoundation/info_sdk/src/gettingstarted/identity.md

 ## If you want to check your configuration or change

-- This will ask you about a secret passphrase, this secret is saved in redis and encrypt your identities.
+- This will ask you about a secret passphrase, this secret is saved in redis and encrypts your identities.
 Please keep it safe and remember it.

  ![Identity photo](./img/identity1.png)

-- After kosmos starts, configure using j.me
+- After Kosmos starts, configure using j.me

     ```python
     j.me.configure()